 EthosEnergy Group's purpose is established by the Board of Directors who provide governance to the CEO and the leadership team.
 The CEO and executive leadership team continued to implement the new strategy introduced in 2020.
-The Board continue to be in full support of the transformation which has helped to produce the best financial position in the Group's history.
+The Board continue to be in full support of the transformation.
 The CEO and executive leadership team spend significant time on strategic development and planning.
 They determine the leadership of the Group and continually look into ways to further enhance the performance of the Group.